Aerial view of Old Main in the fall at dusk.

 HOLIDAY/PARTY DECORATIONS

 Holiday and party decorations have contributed to fire damage and loss of life in residential halls around the country.
 Therefore, no live holiday trees or foliage (outside of basic house plants) are permitted in rooms, lounges and/or apartments.
 Decorating materials should be treated with flame retardant.
 No strings of lights or rope lights (including LED ones) are allowed in any residential facility.
-For special decorations on windows and room doors see the Windows and Room Doors Policy.
+For special decorations on windows and room doors see the Windows and Room Door Policy.

 KEYS (ROOM AND FOB)